 Christmas (December) – as the rest of the world, Christmas celebrations are enjoyed by all with gift exchanges and lots of feasting.

-Have you visited Mauritius?
-What are your thoughts on this picture-perfect island getaway?
-Let us know in the comment section below 🙂
+If you have visited this picture-perfect island getaway, let us know in the comments section below!